Tutorial: Setting Up MFA for Your Account Using a Certificate

 Be careful when following this tutorial.
 Failing to properly configure your CA, client certificate, and API access rules can result in the locking of your account.

-This procedure uses OSC CLI only.
+This procedure is based on OSC CLI.
 Once MFA is set up for your OUTSCALE account, you can configure a client certificate for other interfaces such as Cockpit v2 or Terraform.

 Generate a CA